Josseyo/hanginthere/README.md

 ![play_again](documents/play_again.png)

 ### Welcome Back
-A welcome back message is displayed when the user decides to quit the game, providing a friendly ending experience.
+A welcome back message is displayed when the player decides to quit the game, providing a friendly ending experience.

 ### Future Features
-* Allow the player to select the category
+* Allow the player to select a category
 * Allow the player to add words to the library

 ## Flowchart